Arun-R-S/ButtonBox-Telemetry-Syncer/README.md

 - Runs as a Python script (for development) **or** as a bundled Windows executable (via PyInstaller) — easy distribution.
 - Option to run with administrator privileges (helps with global input injection / HID access).

+**Important Note**: Assign any keyboard key or combo keys(modifier + key) as primary for each and then assign button box physical switches as secondary in the ETS2 Key Binding Settings.
+So that this tool can able to sync the Physical Switch state with the ETS2 state through the keyboard key.
+If you assign just the primary or secondary key as button box key then this tool can't able to sync.
+So it need another key binding as keyboard key.
 ---

 ## Requirements ✅